Why Every Action Needs a Verification Step

 How Our Verification Step Works

-We run a lightweight verification between every action.
+During recovery, we run a lightweight verification between each corrective action.
 It compares the screen state before and after the action and provides feedback: "Your last click did not register, try again."
 "You have been on this same screen for three turns, try a different approach."
 "The expected element did not appear, the page may still be loading."

 This feedback gets injected into the next action decision.
 The agent adapts in real time instead of blindly proceeding.